ibm-cloud-docs/hpc-slurm/destroying-resources.md

 # Destroying resources
 {: #deleting-resources}

-If you don't need the Slurm cluster and want to destroy all of its associated VPC resources, you can remove them from your {{site.data.keyword.cloud}} account.
+If you don't need the {{site.data.keyword.slurm_short}} cluster and want to destroy all of its associated VPC resources, you can remove them from your {{site.data.keyword.cloud}} account.

 Before you perform the actions to destroy the resources, you must ensure that the total number of worker nodes in the cluster should be equal to the value you specified for `worker_node_count`.
 {: important}